Ford-Luxoft/os_sdl_evolution/proposals/nnnn-sdl-adapter-layer.md

 ## Introduction

-This proposal is about spliting SDL on **business logic** part, and **sdl adapter** part.
+This proposal is about spiting SDL on **business logic** part, and **SDL adapter** part.

-**SDL business logic** should contain platfrom agnostic code.
+**SDL business logic** should contain platform agnostic code.
 All features of SDL implemented in that layer.
-**SDL adapter** should implement interfaces that SDL business logic will use for communication with user, platfrom, devices.
+**SDL adapter** should implement interfaces that SDL business logic will use for communication with user, platform, devices.

 ## Motivation

 Integration of SDL is complicated process.
 Integration of each new release of SDL requires big amount of additional resources and efforts.
-Dependency managment in SDL project is compilcated and not obvious.
+Dependency management in SDL project is complicated and not obvious.

-Each OEM hardware have own approach for comunicaiton with mobile device.
+Each OEM hardware have own approach for communication with mobile device.
 Now entire SDL components should be replaced for porting SDL on specific OEM hardware.

-Now for sdl contributors it is not obvious if some components should not contain platform specific code, and should not contain business logic to avoid integration issues.
+Now for SDL contributors it is not obvious if some components should not contain platform specific code, and should not contain business logic to avoid integration issues.

-Now for sdl integrators it is not obvious if some components contains business logic or not, and can be safety replaced by OEM implementation.
+Now for SDL integrators it is not obvious if some components contains business logic or not, and can be safety replaced by OEM implementation.

 ## Proposed solution

-Extract platform specific parts, and parts that may be replaces for integration of SDL to OEM inrastructure to separate component - **SDL adapter**.
+Extract platform specific parts, and parts that may be replaces for integration of SDL to OEM infrastructure to separate component - **SDL adapter**.

-### Architecture splitting of sdl parts :
+### Architecture splitting of SDL parts :

-Extract folowing components to SDL Adapter :
+Extract flowing components to SDL Adapter :

 - Transport Adapters
 - HMI MessageBrocker